misudashi/systems/3 RESSOURCES/The Ebbinghaus Curve.md

 **The Ebbinghaus Curve** is a method based on a theory with the same name, made to **improve the "amount" of information** ("*Rétention d'information*" on the graph) we will **keep in mind after learning a given information** (such as vocabulary, a book, a formula, ...), influenced by **the time passing** ("*10 min, 1 day, 1 week, 1 month, 6 months*" on the graph).

-It is based on [[A-The forgetting Curve]], and on the fact that the more an information is repeated in our brain, the better we will learn it.
+It is based on [[The forgetting Curve]], and on the fact that the more an information is repeated in our brain, the better we will learn it.

 **The usual method** consists in remembering the information after 10 minutes, then after a day, a week, a month, and finally 6 months (180 days) after the first time we encountered the-said information.